andres-garcia-alves/demo-grpc/README.md

 Just a simple demo showing the use of gRPC on .NET 5.

-This is the first public release of this proyect.
-If you want, please send me your feedback about this app: andres.garcia.alves@gmail.com
+&nbsp;

 ### Screenshots

 | Home Page |
 |------|
 | ![](resources/screenshot-01.png) |

+&nbsp;

+This is the first public release of this project.
+Please send me your feedback about this app: andres.garcia.alves@gmail.com